kyma-project/btp-manager/docs/contributor/02-10-operations.md

 ## Updating

 The update process is almost the same as the provisioning process.
-The only difference is BtpOperator CR existence in the cluster.
+The only difference is BtpOperator custom resource (CR) existence in the cluster.
-For the update process, the custom resource should be present in the cluster with the `Ready` state.
+For the update process, the CR should be present in the cluster with the `Ready` state.